tianyilim/RRTx/README.md

 The black points tracking the obstacles are the nearest obstacle to the vehicle, used as a heuristic for [speed control](#longitudinal-control).

 ### Dynamic Environment (4 agents)
+The video can be seen on [YouTube](https://youtu.be/c9XFDGZ9H6w).

+It can be seen that when agents detect that other agents (modelled as circles centered about the predicted center of other agents) would block their trajectories, they stop.
+So long as one agent has a viable path to the goal, no deconfliction is needed.

+To save computation, agents only consider other agents in their front 180 degrees.
+You can observe this as dynamic obstacles appearing and disappearing as the agents turn around.

+For more robust matching, agents could be programmed to detect blind corners (eg. around obstacles).
+This would allow for higher safe top speeds, or lower overall control efforts.

 ## Implementation Details
 ### Sampling Points